Lehlohonol/simple_shell-1/README.md

 This is a Software Engineering (group) project of ALX Holberton school.
-In this project, Chuks Stephen and Monday Odoh collaborated to simulate the functionalities of a simple Unix shell.
+In this project, Joaeph Onyeike and Lehlohonolo Pretorius collaborated to simulate the functionalities of a simple Unix shell.

 ## About
 The shell is the Linux command line interpreter.
 It provides an interface between the user and the kernel and executes programs called commands.
 For example, if a user enters `ls` then the shell executes the `ls` command.

-This project, `simple_shell`, is a custom implementation of a simple UNIX shell as a requirement to complete the first sprint in the ALX - Holberton school 12-month SE program.
-Taking a minimalistic approach, the following functions have been implemented: `access, execve, exit, fork, free, fstat, getline, malloc, perror, signal, stat, wait, write.`
+This project, "simple_shell", is a custom implementation of a simple UNIX shell as a requirement to complete the first sprint in the ALX - Holberton school 12-month SE program.
+Taking prerequisite approach, the following functions have been implemented: 'access, execve, exit, fork, free, fstat, getline, malloc, perror, signal, stat, wait, write'.

 ## Table of Contents
 * [About](#About)